 COVID-19 Update: How the From Intention to Action Program (FITA) is Adapting

-The team is currently in the midst of planning and preparing to run the ‘From Intention to Action’ program in the fall to serve students in need of mental health support through one-on-one virtual meetings with a FITA Coordinator.
-Though the delivery method will be different than previous years, students will receive the support they need to ensure their personal and academic success.
+The team is running the ‘From Intention to Action’ program to serve students in need of mental health support through one-on-one virtual meetings with a FITA Coordinator.
+Though the delivery method is different than previous years, students are receiving the support they need to ensure their personal and academic success.

 COVID-19 has attracted a lot of attention on the effectiveness of virtual vs. in-person therapy.
-FITA completes program evaluation every year on its effectiveness, and the same will be done this year during the pandemic.
+FITA completes program evaluation every year on its effectiveness, and the same is being done during the pandemic.